 Assessment.
 Homeworks will comprise 40% of the overall grade, the midterm 20% and the final 40%.
 However, if the grade on the final is better than the midterm grade it will replace the midterm grade.
 Exams will be closed book.

 Required text.
 The required text is the book I have been writing and teaching this course from for several years.
 Links to the chapters are below.
 I expect to be revising the text this summer, and either the revised text will be available for purchase at the start of the semester, or I will provide it on an ongoing basis over the course of the semester.
 If you want a published textbook, you might consider: Michael Sipser, Introduction to the Theory of Computation, Thomson.
 The most recent edition has the advantage of including solutions to a selection of problems.
 However, let me point out that the approach I will be taking diverges quite a bit from this text.
 Another possible text is: Daniel I.A.
 Cohen, Introduction to Computer Theory.
 This text provides a lot of examples and can be quite helpful.
 However, it does not cover material for the whole course, and the approach it takes differs even more from the one I will be using in this course.

 Basically, you should read my text.
 We will cover it in full.

 Here is a detailed lecture by lecture reading guide (this may get modified as the course proceeds).
 Homework Details.
 You may handwrite your homework, legibly of course, if you prefer, rather than typeset it.
 In my experience, when typesetting, often too much effort is spent on the appearance of the homework and minor yet significant errors are overlooked.
-Also, if your homework pages, please staple them; please don't fold down the corners or
+Also, if your homework solution has multiple pages, please staple them; please don't fold down the corners or